The three-dimensional distribution of quarks in momentum space

-where $T_n (x)$ are Chebyshev polynomials of order $n$, and $f_1$ are collinear parton densities consistently taken from the same set used in the Pavia17 fit~\cite{Gluck:2007ck}.
-The flavor-dependent factor $G_{\mathrm{max}}^a$ is introduced to guarantee the positivity bound of the Sivers function of Eq.~\eqref{e:guessQ0}~\cite{Bacchetta:1999kz}.
-The free parameters $N_{\mathrm{Siv}}$ (varying only between $-$1 and 1), $\alpha, \beta, A, B$ are different for up, down, and sea quarks.
-The total number of free parameters is 17.
+where $T_n (x)$ are Chebyshev polynomials of order $n$.
+The unpolarized collinear parton densities $f_1^a$ are taken from the GJR parametrization~\cite{Gluck:2007ck}, consistently with the Pavia17 fit.
+The flavor-dependent factor $G_{\mathrm{max}}^a$, and the constraint $|N_{\mathrm{Siv}}^a| \leq 1$, are introduced to guarantee that the Sivers function of Eq.~\eqref{e:guessQ0} satisfies the positivity condition of Eq.~\eqref{eq:positivity} (see~\ref{s:fit} for more details).
+The free parameters $N_{\mathrm{Siv}}$, $\alpha, \beta, A, B$ are different for up, down, and sea quarks.

-To compute the Sivers function at a generic scale $Q^2$, we apply TMD evolution at NLL.
-This is more conveniently written in $\bT$ space and leads to

-where $\mu_b$ is a scale proportional to $1/\bT$.
-With our prescriptions, we always have $Q_0 \le \mu_b \le Q$.
-At the initial scale $Q_0$, the exponentials reduce to unity and the above equation indeed corresponds to the derivative of the Fourier transform of Eq.~\eqref{e:guessQ0}.
-For the transverse moment $f_{1T}^{\perp (1)}$, we apply the same evolution as the collinear PDF $f_1$ using the HOPPET code~\cite{Salam:2008qg}.
-This is an approximation of the full evolution~\cite{Kang:2012em}, but we checked that modifying this part of the evolution does not lead to significant changes.
-Much more relevant for TMD evolution are the Sudakov form factor $S$ and the function $g_K(\bT)$: they are present also in the unpolarized TMD function $f_1$ and are again taken from the Pavia17 fit.
-Without this information, it would not be possible to reliably calculate the Sivers function at the experimental scales.